Referees

 According to California North Referee Association (CNRA), “there are no minimum age requirements to become a referee.
 However, many local leagues may require a referee to be older than the players that they are officiating.
 Parents are advised to assess the maturity level of their child prior to permitting them to take one of the Entry Level Referee Courses.”

-As a league, MAYSL will require that a referee or facilitator is 1-2 years older than the age of the players they are officiating.
+As a league, MAYSL requires that a referee or facilitator is 1-2 years older than the age of the players they are officiating.

 Equipment